Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 import ng-custom-element/dist/ng-custom-element.umd';
 ```

-Import the `defineCustomElementOntotextYasgui` function and call it in the `app.js`
+Import the `defineCustomElements` function and call it in the `app.js`

 ```
-import {defineCustomElementOntotextYasgui} from 'ontotext-yasgui-web-component/dist/components/index';
+import {defineCustomElements} from 'ontotext-yasgui-web-component/loader/index'

-defineCustomElementOntotextYasgui();
+defineCustomElements();
 ```

 Then the component can be used in html templates like this: